evg-cv/FaceRecognizer/README.md

         ```
         pip3 install -r requirements_client.txt
         ```
-- Database Installation

-    On the LattePanda, after installing Sqlite3, please make new folder named "database" in this project directory and copy the face database named "face_db.db" into the new database folder.

 ## Execution

 - Please run the following command in this project directory on terminal